 From Word Vectors to Product Vectors

 Leading industry analysts have introduced new categories to mark the need to evolve semantic search into a more mature, complete, and intelligent approach to information retrieval.
-For example, Forrester Research has introduced the category of Cognitive Search to refer to a more complete, sophisticated approach that leverages multiple types of relevant data and artificial intelligence to deliver the most relevant search experiences.
+For example, Forrester Research has introduced the category of Cognitive Search to refer to a more complete, sophisticated approach that leverages multiple types of relevant data, artificial intelligence, and deep learning to deliver the most relevant search experiences.

 In a recent report, Forrester analyst Scott Compton pointed out that “Cognitive Search is able to show results based on a combination of historical and in-session variables, making it increasingly relevant to the consumer, even during their first visit.”